Inverse SRB measures for endomorphisms on surfaces: Inverse expanding on average endomorphisms

-This is a version of [Theorem 7.2, \cite{lima2024measuresmaximalentropynonuniformly}], where Lima-Obata-Poletti proved such affirmation in a more general context.
-We point out that their result and ours have a significant difference which is crucial in our context: we need that, for every $x \in \TT^2$, there are large unstable manifolds for $p_x$-generic points in $\pi_{Sol}^{-1}(x)$, but they only check such condition for generic points $x \in \TT^2$ of the preserved measure.
+We point out that their result and ours have a significant difference which is crucial in our context: we need that, for every $x \in \TT^2$, there are large unstable manifolds on a set of uniformly positive $p_x$-measure in $\pi_{f}^{-1}(x)$, while the \cite{lima2024measuresmaximalentropynonuniformly} result only guarantee such condition for typical points $x \in \TT^2$ of the preserved measure.

-This restriction only appears in their work in order to guarantee the existence of the unstable directions given by Oseledets Theorem, however the direction we obtain in Lemma \ref{lema weakbundle} is enough to get the results we need.
+This restriction only appears in their work in order to guarantee the existence of the unstable directions given by Oseledets Theorem, however we have the $E^u$ direction given by Lemma \ref{lema weakbundle}, and this is enough to get the results we need.
 For that reason we may argue exactly as they do and we expose only an idea of their argument.
+A direct adaptation of [Theorem 7.1, \cite{lima2024measuresmaximalentropynonuniformly}] is the following Lemma.